Skip to Main Content

 Colorist Services

-Budapest's thriving post-production sector supports major international productions with competitive rates and skilled colorists.
+Budapest's thriving post-prod sector supports major global shoots with competitive rates and skilled colorists.

-A colorist shapes the final visual identity of a production through precise color grading and correction.
+Here is how this works in practice.
+A colorist shapes the final look of a production through precise grading and correction.
 Hungary has a distinguished cinematic tradition — from the contemplative long takes and muted palettes of directors like Bela Tarr to the visceral intensity of Son of Saul.
-Budapest's architectural diversity allows it to double for many European cities, and local colorists are expert at creating period and contemporary looks for international productions.
+Budapest's architectural diversity allows it to double for many European cities.
+Local colorists are pro at creating period and modern looks for global shoots.

-NeedAFixer connects you with experienced colorists across Budapest's post-production facilities.
-Digic Pictures, UPP Budapest, and Post Republic provide professional grading suites with DaVinci Resolve for features, commercials, and episodic content.
-Hungary's generous film incentive makes Budapest one of Europe's most cost-effective locations for post-production finishing.
+Here is the short of it.
+NeedAFixer connects you with skilled colorists across Budapest's post-prod facilities.
+Digic Pictures, UPP Budapest, and Post Republic give pro grading suites with DaVinci Resolve for features, commercials, and episodic content.
+Hungary's generous film incentive makes Budapest one of Europe's most cost-effective locations for post-prod finishing.

 ACT 01